isabella-riquetti/Posterr/README.md

 The expected server: **(localdb)\Strider**
 The expected database name: **Posterr**
 * Run on command line: `cd {YOUR_PROJECT_LOCATION}\Posterr\Posterr.DB`
-* Then run to run migrations and create the tables: `dotnet ef database update`
+* Run update database and create the tables using migrations: `dotnet ef database update`
 * Comment line 35 `services.AddDbContext<ApiContext>(opt => opt.UseInMemoryDatabase("Posterr"));` in `Posterr.API/Startup.cs`
 * Uncomment lines 38 and 39 in `Posterr.API/Startup.cs`
-* Run the Posterr.API

  ### Testing the API
-* Run the Posterr.API project
+* Run `Posterr.API` project
-* Use Swagger at [https://localhost:44338/swagger/] on the API first page or import the following Postman collection to test the endpoints
+* Use Swagger at [https://localhost:44338/swagger/] on the API first page or import the following Postman collection to test the endpoints [https://www.getpostman.com/collections/f5a6a37d55f23292d783]

 # Planning
     Phase 2, planning